The participants during this week's conceptual design review of the ITER cooling water system.

-A three-day "external" Conceptual Design Review meeting of the Tokamak Cooling Water System (TCWS) was held at ITER's Headquarters in Cadarache this week.
-The Cooling Water System will manage the heat generated during operation of the Tokamak.
+A three-day "external" conceptual design review meeting of the Tokamak cooling water system (TCWS) was held at ITER's Headquarters in Cadarache this week.
+The Tokamak cooling water system will manage the heat generated during operation of the Tokamak.